EEPROM BIOS Firmware flashing, the good , the bad and the ugly.

 Flashing is the ACT of charging the GATES of this transistor (millions of them)

-The term Flash was used when EEPROM started at Intel or SEEQ. (they were slow to burn so when they learned how to make them faster way way faster the word FLASH was termed and bragged about, for good reasons.
+The term Flash was used when EEPROM started at Intel or SEEQ. (old EEPROM were slow,so they learned how to make them faster and coind the word FLASH .
+(10mS per byte or less is FAST)